-Essential Linux Commands for WordPress Users - Digital Inspiration
+Essential Linux Commands for WordPress Users

-If you have limited Unix / Linux experience but are starting to use the shell to manage your WordPress installation, here are some handy command line tricks that will help you do common things a lot faster.
+If you have limited Unix / Linux experience but are starting to use the shell to manage your WordPress installation, here are some handy Linux commands that will help you do common things a lot faster.
 Also, the commands listed here aren’t specific to any shell so you should be able to use them in any Linux environment.

 Handy Command Line Tricks for Linux